ROCm/HIP/docs/reference/kernel_language.rst

       - ✓

     * - | float fabsf ( float  x )
-        | Calculate the absolute value of its argument.</sub>
+        | Calculate the absolute value of its argument.
       - ✓
       - ✓